assafYossef/AdvancedAlgebra/docs/tutorial.rst

 To do so we will embedd each element :math:`a \in l^x` in a matrix :math:`A \in GL_n(F_p)`.\

-Then any operation between elements will be done by matrix multiplication, addition, subtraction and inversion.\
+Then any operation between elements will be done by matrix multiplication, inversion.\

 To embedd the element we will use our basis and define a linear transformation :math:`\phi_{a}` from :math:`l^x` to :math:`l^x`, by :math:`\phi_{a}(k) = ak` for all :math:`k \in l^x`.